 BFP, BFN and no symptoms in 9 DPO and 12 DPO

 Since they are used frequently when it comes to pregnancy, you might already know that BFP stands for ‘big fat positive’, and BFN is the opposite, ‘big fat negative’.
-In the absence of symptoms, it is possible that you might be pregnant.
+In the absence of symptoms, you may be wondering what’s happening inside.
+It is possible that you might be pregnant, but generally a bit hard to determine for sure.
 Similarly, you might not get a positive pregnancy test result while you are pregnant.

 Big Fat Negative (BFN)